-The Farm Security and Rural Investment Act of 2002 allows states the option to establish a Simplified Reporting System for SNAP.
-Effective December 2015, Mid-Point Reporting (MPR) replaces EZ REDE as Illinois' Simplified Reporting System for SNAP.
+The Farm Security and Rural Investment Act of 2002 allows States the option to establish a Simplified Reporting System for SNAP.
+Effective December 2015, Mid Point Reporting (MPR) replaced EZ REDE as Illinois' Simplified Reporting System for SNAP.

-A Mid-Point Reporting case is redetermined every 12-months with an interim Mid-Point Report form completed in the 6th month of the approval period.
+- A Mid-Point Reporting case is redetermined every 12 months with an interim SNAP and TANF Mid-Point Report form completed in the 6th month of the approval period.

 NOTE: For redeterminations on TANF Earned Income cases without SNAP benefits, see PM 19-02-01-c.

 During the approval period, a Mid-Point Reporting household is only responsible to:

 - report when their gross monthly income exceeds the Gross Monthly Income Standard for the household size; and

 - complete the interim Mid-Point Report form when it is received.
 Must answer all questions and report any changes in circumstances related to the questions asked the form (PM 19-07-07); and